abottchen/bolt_cd4pe_v4/README.md

 # bolt_cd4pe_v4

-bolt_cd4pe_v4::install - This plan installs the latest version of Replicated and installs it.
+bolt_cd4pe_v4::install - This plan downloads the latest version of Replicated and installs it.
 It then deploys CD4PE using the license provided

 USAGE:
 ```